lter/Clim-HydroDB-2.0/README.md

   - The results of the workshop were presented at an LTER Information Manager Water Cooler (April 9, 2019).
   - Reported activities to LTER Science Council in May 2019.
 - Explore the ODM data model and CUAHSI functionality regarding its suitability for LTER and EDI meteorological and hydrological data products.
+  - Contacted CUAHSI regarding services & recommendations for our data products (April 2019).
+  - EDI webinar (June 18, 2019) “CUAHSI Tools for Data Management”: Introducing example data in CUAHSI and the functionality of the CUAHSI workspace (speaker: Martin Seul, Technical Director of CUAHSI).
+  - Working Session at ESIP Summer Meeting (Tacoma, WA, July 2019): “Preparing climate and hydrological time series data for submission to CUAHSI”.
+Moderator: Corinna Gries (EDI); Speakers: M. Seul (CUAHSI), W. Sheldon (LTER), M. O’Brien (EDI), S. Remillard (LTER).

+## Ongoing and upcoming activities
+- Provide examples of converting site L0 raw and ClimDB/HydroDB data to CUAHSI/ODM standard (L1)
+  - Develop workflow and best practices for data conversion from L0 to L1 using the GCE toolbox and R/Python.

 - Establish workflow and best practices documentation in EDI's gitHub space for:
   - Available tools for converting data from raw (L0) to ODM (L1) data model.